georgebohnisch/trever/readme.md

 Trever tries to make it easy to manage snapshots for one or more EC2 accounts.

-Trevor is built on [Laravel 5](https://github.com/laravel/laravel) and integrates various packages like [AWS SDK for PHP](https://github.com/aws/aws-sdk-php-laravel).
+Trever is built on [Laravel 5](https://github.com/laravel/laravel) and integrates various packages like [AWS SDK for PHP](https://github.com/aws/aws-sdk-php-laravel).

 ### Installation
 ----